 In this situation the gift provider should be comfortable disclosing certain financial information and documentation to the lender, which may not be the case.
 The lender may request the gift provider's bank statements and other documents.

 The gift provider may push back on the lender's request, reasoning that they are not applying for the mortgage.
 Although this perspective is sensible, the lender may not move forward unless the gift provider submits documents that demonstrate their financial wherewithal.

-One way to avoid this potential issue is to have your relative take out the loan and give you the money several months before you apply for a mortgage so that the funds appear on at least two months of your and your relative's bank statements.
-This is called seasoning the funds because the money is in your bank account for an extended period of time before you use it for your down payment.
+One way to avoid this potential issue is to have your relative take out the loan and give you the funds several months before you apply for a mortgage so that the funds appear on your bank statements for at least two months.
+This is called seasoning the funds because the money is in your account for an extended period of time before you use it for your down payment.

 Given your unique circumstances, we recommend that you contact multiple lenders to understand their down payment gift documentation requirements and how they would handle a gift that comes from a loan taken out by a relative.
-We advise you to contact at least five lenders as down payment guidelines vary.
+Down payment guidelines vary so we advise you to speak with several lenders.View All Lenders